alxfed/alxfed.github.io/index.md

 Green Card holder, complete work authorization in the US.

 __Tools:__ I feel most comfortable using RStudio/R and MongoDB or SQLite (with an external 1T HD on USB 3.0) for my everyday work or Python with libraries for ordinary computations but I can dive into the depth of LLVM and C too if it is necessary.<br><br>
-Also, there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 can not learn in a month.
-I'm serious.<br>
+Also, there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 in 1978 an has been working with experimental data ever since can not learn in a month.
+I can prove it.<br>
 <br><br><br>
 ### On-line Card Technologies, Inc. (Chicago, IL)
 2003-2016